If you frequently move:

 It’s important to remember that auto insurance won’t actually cover you for the stolen items in your car, but renters insurance will.

-If you have any questions regarding renters insurance, or any insurance for that matter, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+If you have any questions regarding renters insurance, or any insurance for that matter, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to makes sure you have the coverage you need to protect you from any disasters this season.